lululxvi/deepxde/docs/demos/pinn_forward/elasticity.plate.rst

 The number 500 is the number of training residual points sampled inside the domain, and the number 500 is the number of training points sampled on the boundary.
 The argument ``solution=func`` is the reference solution to compute the error of our solution, and can be ignored if we don't have a reference solution.
 We use 100 residual points for testing the PDE residual.

 Next, we choose the network.
-Here, we use 5 fully connected independent neural network of depth 5 (i.e., 4 hidden layers) and width 40:
+Here, we use 5 fully connected independent neural networks of depth 5 (i.e., 4 hidden layers) and width 40:

 .. code-block:: python